 Pointillism is built on how we put together pictures from dots (look closely at a colour picture in a magazine — it is made of little dots).
 Make the dots big, and you have Roy Lichtenstein.

 The art teachers in our classes seem to give feedback that is banal — they may be honest enough to tell you that the course that you are taking so seriously is from their perspective just recreational art, not a real art class, just something to do on Tuesday’s.
 You may be dismayed at learning this.
 And yet you pay.

 Fear and art go together: “provocative art challenges not only the viewer but also the maker”, (Bayles and Orland wrote this in their book, Art and Fear).

-Fearing what others may think of our work also means that we are afraid of what we may create.
-In the end, the feeling lingers of an inability to paint.
+Fearing what others may think of our work also means that we are afraid of what we may create, of how potentially violent our inner creative energies are and what might come ‘out’.